safwanrahman/django-webpush/README.md

     payload = {"head": "Welcome!", "body": "Hello World"}

     send_group_notification(group_name="my_group", payload=payload, ttl=1000)
     # All subscribe subscribe through "my_group" will get a web push notification.
-A ttl of 1000 is passed so the web push server will store the data maximum 1000 milliseconds if any user is not online
+A ttl of 1000 is passed so the web push server will store the data maximum 1000 seconds if any user is not online

     ```